Jordan must extradite bomber Ahlam Tamimi to Washington where she faces terror charges

 0 have signed.
 Let’s get to 15,000!

-The mastermind: Tamimi, born and educated in Jordan and a part-time newsreader at a Ramallah TV station, was the first woman ever to be admitted to the ranks of Hamas terrorists.
-Her role went far beyond escorting Al-Masri to the pizzeria.
-She visited Jerusalem several times that summer, scouting potential massacre sites for her Hamas masters, selecting Sbarro and choreographing the brutal massacre.
-To this day, she remains unrepentant, publicly reveling in her role as planner of the Sbarro devastation which she has called “my operation.”
+The orchestrator of the massacre: Tamimi, born and educated in Jordan and a part-time newsreader at a Ramallah TV station, was the first woman to be admitted to the ranks of Hamas terrorists.
+Her role went far beyond escorting the human bomb to the pizzeria.
+She had visited Jerusalem several times during that summer, scouting potential massacre sites.
+For the record, she has expressed delight in the result of the bombing.
+The bloodshed, the grief, the horror and her open responsibility for the savagery have made her famous.
+To this day, she remains unrepentant, publicly reveling in her role as planner of the Sbarro devastation.
 A viral video captures Tamimi beaming with delight on being told the bombing extinguished the lives of even more children than she thought.

-Thwarted extradition: Jordan signed an extradition treaty with the United States since 1995 and has extradited Jordanian fugitives every time this was requested.
-But on the basis of a narrow technical argument, Jordan has stated its firm refusal to hand the confessed bomber over for prosecution.
-It keeps her safe from all U.S. law enforcement efforts.
+Thwarted extradition: Jordan signed an extradition treaty with the United States in 1995 and has extradited Jordanian fugitives to the US every time this was requested.
+But on the basis of a narrow technical argument, Jordan has claimed since 2017 that it does not have to hand the bomber over for prosecution in the US.
+It keeps her safe from US law enforcement efforts.
 Tamimi is today the most wanted female terrorist in the world, included on the FBI’s Most Wanted list, and the subject of a $5 Million US government reward.
 Jordan, a close and highly dependent U.S. ally, receives $1.5 billion a year in U.S. aid.

 Why does this matter?
 The unrepentant murderer’s freedom and celebrity status sends out a deplorable message: that in some societies, blood-drenched terrorists who execute cruel and inhumane acts of murder of innocents can evade justice.

-The world cannot accept this.
-Period.
-Our call to action is that the United States must apply all necessary pressure NOW so that Jordan, after years of avoiding a hard decision, complies with its legal, moral and treaty obligations in the Tamimi extradition.
+Our call to action is that the United States must apply necessary and unforgivably delayed pressure so that the Hashemite Kingdom of Jordan finally complies with its legal, moral and treaty obligations in the Tamimi extradition.

 Complete your signature